123andy/redcap_timezone_scheduler/README.md

 This example shows a variety of possible configurations but also requires a somewhat painstaking configuration in step 5.

 ### 4. Enable and Configure the Timezone Scheduler EM on the Example Project
-Enable the `Timezone Scheduler vx.y.z` em on your the example project.
+Enable the `Timezone Scheduler vx.y.z` em on your the example project created from the XML file above.
 Goto the configuration page.

- The example project contains 6 different configurations.
-This is more than most projects will ever user, so this is the exact configuration:
+The complete example project contains 6 different timezone scheduler configurations.
+This is way more than most projects will ever use.
+So, to get started, let's break this down into a few steps.

 1. Click on `Configure` from the External Modules page in the Example Project
 2. Select the `Timezone Database` you wish to use.
 Leave Blank for all Timezones.
-You can edit this later.
-3. Since we have 6 total configurations, you need to press the '+' button next to configuration 1 **five** more times.
-4. Configure each as follows:
+You can return and edit this later if you like.
+Note that if someone is outside of one of the timezone entries, they can still view appointments in their browser-native timezone.

+3. We have a total of six configurations in this example project -- lets start with a partial configuration of example 1.

+#### Start with a partial Example 1

+For `Example A` we will first ONLY program the two required fields:
    1. Example A:
-      - Slot DB => The PID for your Slot Database created in Step 1 - this will be the same for all 6 configurations.
+      - Slot DB => The PID for your Slot Database you created and populated above
       - Appointment Field => `appt_slot_1`
       - Appointment Field Event => `Arm_1_Event_1`
+      > [!NOTE]
+      > Save and let's test with only two configuration options set.

+      > Try creating a record.
+You might get a warning about the record needing to 'exist' first.
+Do 'save and continue' and this should go away.
+See if you can select an appointment.
+Success?
+Return to the confifguration page and add more options

+      > After adding a few options, go and make a NEW record (or return to the existing record and cancel the appointment and make a new one).
+You should be able to see what has changed with each option you configure.

       - Appointment Button Label => leave blank or put something there if you want to test it out
       - Appointment Server DateTime Field => `appt_server_dt_1`
-      - Appointment Appointment Description Format => leave blank, you can come back later and play with this if you like...
+      - Appointment Appointment Description Format => leave blank, you can come back later and play with this if you want to customize what the user sees when an appointment is saved.
       - Appointment Description Field => `appt_description_1`
       - Slot Filter Field => `appt_slot_filter_1`
       - Appointment Participant Text Date Field => `appt_part_text_date_1`
       - Cancel Appointment URL => `appt_cancel_url_1`
       - Slot Record URL => `appt_slot_url_1`
       > [!NOTE] Whew!
       > That was the full set of options.
-The others are much simpler.
+The others are much simpler, but now you have an idea of what's required (only two config options) and what all the other stuff does.
    2. Example B Appt 1
+      > [!NOTE] We are adding a second option.
+To do this with the External Module Configuration tool, you click on the `+` button on the right of the first field in option 1 to create another configuration instance.
+Play around with the `+` and `-` buttons a few times so you understand how they work.
+Since we have a 6 total configurations in this text project, you will eventually need to press the `+` button **five** more times (not necessarily all at once, though).
       - Slot DB => same as before
       - Appointment Field => `ex_b_appt_1`
-      - Event => Event 1
+      - Event => `Arm_1_Event_1`
       - Appointment Server DateTime Field => `ex_b_appt_dt_1`
       - Appointment Description Field => `ex_b_appt_description_1`
       - Cancel Appointment URL => `ex_b_appt_cancel_url_1`